nespera/inflect/README.md

 println("This year's budget is " + cardinal("89000000000") + " dollars")
 ```

+    That is a bee
+    He is a european
+    It was an 8 legged beast

 You are customer number seventy-eight
     This year's budget is eighty-nine billion dollars

 ### Ordinals